 - 15.10.1 In the event of immediate activities requiring a series of fault finding excavations or openings, for example locating a gas leak, the following procedure shall apply where it is necessary to undertake works beyond the initial excavation or opening covered by the first application. - 15.10.2 As they are immediate works, the Promoter will submit the first Permit application within two hours of starting work.
 That first application will contain the location of the initial excavation or opening: - i.
-For any further excavations or openings on the same street within 50 metres of the original hole, the Promoter will telephone the Permit Authority with the new location.
+For any further excavations or openings on the same street within 50 metres of the original hole, the Promoter is encouraged to telephone the Permit Authority with the new location.
 No Permit variation will be needed and no variation charge will apply - ii.
-The Promoter will have to apply for a Permit variation for the first excavation in each new 50 metre band away from the original hole in the same street, i.e. 50-100 metres, 100-150 metres, etc. Standard variation charges will apply, however the Permit Authority may use their discretion to waive these charges. - iii.
+The Promoter must apply for a Permit variation for the first excavation in each new 50 metre band away from the original hole in the same street, i.e. 50-100 metres, 100-150 metres, etc. Standard variation charges will apply, however the Permit Authority may use their discretion to waive these charges. - iii.
 For additional excavations within each band, the Promoter is encouraged to telephone the Permit Authority with the new location.
 No Permit variation will be needed and no variation charge will apply - iv.
-If the search carries into a different street or a new USRN, (including if the street changes to a different Authority), then a separate Permit application will be needed - v.
-If the Promoter cannot contact the Permit Authority by telephone, it should record the fact and send the message electronically - 15.10.3 Conditions for these activities may be varied to take into account the fact that a new location, even within the permissive bands, can be more disruptive
+If the search carries into a different street or a new USRN, (including if the street changes to a different Permit Authority), then a separate Permit application will be needed - 15.10.3 Conditions for these activities may be varied to take into account the fact that a new location, even within the permissive bands, can be more disruptive